Postoperative Instructions for Nasal (Septoplasty) Surgery and Sinus Surgery

 Diet: Resume your diet as tolerated.
 Avoid alcohol while you are taking any narcotics.

 Bathing: If you feel well enough you may shower.
 If you have a nasal cast, try to keep it dry.
 Avoid hot baths or hot tubs until after the packing and/or splints have been removed.
 Clearance from your doctor is recommended.

-Energy Level: Typically you will regain 80% of your energy level back after one week, at which time you may return to work if your doctor and you feel you are ready to return.
+Energy Level: Typically, you will regain 80% of your energy level back after one week, at which time you may return to work if your doctor and you feel you are ready.
 Sometimes additional recovery time is needed.
 In general, it takes approximately 3-4 weeks total to be 100%.
 It is not uncommon for patients who undergo sinonasal surgery to feel more energetic than before surgery.

-Other Questions: For non-emergent questions, please call our office, 503-581-1567, between 9:00 am and 3:00 pm Monday through Friday.
+Other Questions: For non-emergent questions, please call our office at 503-581-1567, between 9:00 am and 3:00 pm Monday through Friday.
 For emergent questions, call our office and our answering service will page the doctor on call.
 We have a doctor on call 7 days a week.